-To conduct the smoke testing, you done have to write any test cases.
+To conduct the smoke testing, you have to write any test cases.
 You just have to pick the necessary test cases that are already written or defined by programmers.
 For Smoke Testing, our main objective is to focus on the application workflow.
 So, we can pick test cases from the test suite that cover major functionalities of the software program.
 Generally, testers pick a few test cases only that won’t take more than one hour to execute.
-Let us understood the concept of Smoke Testing in little depth with the help of an example given below.
+Let us understand the concept of Smoke Testing in little depth with the help of an example given below.

 Assume you are working on an E-commerce project.
-When a new software build is released for the testing, a software quality engineer has to be sure that all core functionalities are working fine. in the case of an E-commerce site, try to add items in your cart to place an order.
+When a new software build is released for the testing, a software quality engineer has to be sure that all core functionalities are working fine.
+In the case of an E-commerce site, try to add items in your cart to place an order.
 This is the major workflow for all E-commerce sites today.
 If items are added successfully and payment is done to the right merchant then you can say that build is passed.
 Now, you can move on to perform functional testing on the same build.

-To conduct sanity testing, you don’t have to write any separate test case similar to smoke testing.
+To conduct sanity testing, you don’t have to write any separate test cases similar to smoke testing.
 You just have to pick the necessary test cases that are already written by programmers.
 Testers just have to make sure that the planned functionality is working as needed.

 Let us discuss the above example again in reference to the Sanity Testing.
 Assume that you are working on an e-commerce site and a new feature is released related to Search functionality.
-So, your main focus is to check either Search function is working fine or not.
+So, your main focus is to check whether the Search function is working fine or not.
 Once it is tested well then move on to other major functionality like payment flow.

 In any project during the first release, the development team asks testers to test the build completely.
 When the build is tested for acceptance or rejection, it is smoke testing.
 If the build is accepted and it is tested further for main functionalities then it is Sanity testing.
 For example, consider that the same build has three modules like Login, Logout, and Admin.
-You need to check these modules for their basic functions without going to deeper then it is Sanity Testing.
+You need to check these modules for their basic functions without going deeper then it is Sanity Testing.

 |Smoke Testing||Sanity Testing|